noenomblot/ADA_P3-jekyll/index.md

 ---

-### 1.1 Our Research Questions (Template)

-In the actual version of the story, this section will:

-- recap our three research questions in a visual / friendly way,
-- give the reader an intuition of:
-  - what a “cross-link” between communities means,
-  - why events might create temporary bridges,
-  - what it would mean for a tie to “persist” after the event.

-For now, we keep this as a **placeholder** and will enrich it once all results are finalized.

----

 ## 2. Event-Born Links: Short Flares or Lasting Imprints?

-In this part of the story, we want to focus on **RQ1 and RQ3**:
+Here we will focus on **RQ1 and RQ3**:

 - How many **new edges** between communities appear during major events?
-- Are these edges connecting communities that were almost disconnected before?
+- Do these edges connect communities that were almost disconnected before?
 - Once the event is over, how fast do these edges **disappear**?
 - For edges that survive, do they become part of a new “baseline” interaction?

-Concretely, we plan to:

-- label edges that are **“born” during an event window**,
-- track whether the same subreddit pairs interact again after:
-  - 7 days, 30 days, 90 days, etc. (simple survival curves),
-- compare:
-  - edges born during events vs edges born in “normal” periods,
-- summarize everything into:
-  - a few **intuitive plots** (barplots, survival curves),
-  - and **simple takeaways** (e.g. “Most event-born ties vanish quickly, but a small fraction become stable.”).

-Below, we keep two example pie charts from the previous project to remember how to embed such figures.
+Planned content (to be filled once analyses are ready):

+- define what we call an **“event-born edge”**
+- compare event vs non-event periods
+- build simple **survival curves** for edge persistence
+- discuss which types of events create longer-lasting ties.

-### Example: Grouping Categories (Old Ethnicity Plots)
+### Example: Old Ethnicity Plots (Kept for Layout)

 <p align="center">
 <img src="assets/img/Intouchable.gif" alt=""/>